 In keeping with her motto of “always give 110%,” Sidney’s commitment to improving the lives of others extends beyond her professional work at Park City.
 She also finds time to give back to her community by serving in a variety of volunteer roles, including Treasurer for Rhinelander Partners in Education, Treasurer for Lakeview Cottages Condominiums, and Deputy Clerk for the Town of Pelican.

 When she’s not at work or volunteering, Sidney spends time with her husband and two children.
 The entire family enjoys heading to the beach for some fun in the sun, but if they can’t make it to a beach, Sidney is just as happy to spend time at a lake, a pond, or a river—anywhere she can get out on the water and relax.

 Julia Busterud joined Park City Credit Union in August 1999 as a Teller and Loan Clerk.
-Now a Loan Officer, Julia specializes in real estate mortgages and is also a back-up consumer lender.
+Now a Mortgage Specialist, Julia focuses on real estate mortgages and is also a back-up consumer lender.